pingcap/tidb-operator/docs/setup.md

 ## Local Persistent Volume

 Local disks are recommended to be formatted as ext4 filesystem.
+The local persistent volume directory must be a [mount point](https://unix.stackexchange.com/questions/198590/what-is-a-bind-mount): a whole disk mount or a bind mount:

+### Disk mount

 Mount local ssd disks of your Kubernetes nodes at subdirectory of /mnt/disks.
 For example if your data disk is `/dev/nvme0n1`, you can format and mount with the following commands: